The Map That Made Me Rethink My System Design Approach

 - Use ping/pong heartbeats to detect dropped connections.

-- Implement authentication at connection handshake.
+- Authenticate at connection handshake.

 - Monitor message rates to prevent abuse.